olejorga/prototype/README.md

 ## Installation
 > You need the latest, "cutting edge", version of [Python](https://www.python.org) installed (3.8+)

-### Easy
-1: Open the "prototype" folder and doubleclick the `install` file, to install the application

-2: When the installation is complete, doubleclick the `start` file, to start the application

-### Advanced
 To get the prototype set up, follow the instructions below

 1: Clone and cd into the repository (if you don't have it already)